MELISSA BLOCK, Host:

 BRUNO VEKARIC: (Through translator) We want to express our sorrow for the victims.
 This is our contribution to justice.
 We do not want the world to remember us for our war commanders, but as the country of tennis star Novak Djokovic.

 POGGIOLI: Vekaric says, physically, Mladic, is a far cry from the strutting, hard-drinking military chief.
 But the arrogant personality seems intact.

 VEKARIC: (Through translator) I saw an old, tired man moving slowly, but he was very aggressive, accusing me of being a CIA agent plotting against Serbs.

 POGGIOLI: A panel of doctors says Mladic's ailments are not so serious and he's fit to stand trial.
 This contrasts with the description given by his defense lawyer, Milos Saljic, who says it's a miracle Mladic is alive after two heart attacks and three strokes.

-Mr. DEJAN ANASTASIJEVIC (Political Analyst): So he will be his own chief prosecution witness.
+DEJAN ANASTASIJEVIC: So he will be his own chief prosecution witness.
 It will be extremely difficult for him to prove, in the light of these documents and all the other documents that is in the possession of the tribunal, that he did not have command and control over his forces.

 POGGIOLI: Sylvia Poggioli, NPR News, Belgrade.